LeRobot Setup and Training Guide

 # Install LeRobot:

-2. Connect and Calibrate Robotic Arms
+pip install -e .2.
+Connect and Calibrate Robotic Arms

 Find the USB ports associated with each arm